Management of sustainability

 Customers

-Creating customer value through site optimization
+Customer value creation through workplace optimization

 Product safety and quality

-Business strategy for sustaining competitiveness and profitability
+Business strategy to ensure competitive edge and profitability

-Ethics & governance
+Ethics and governance

-Privacy, data protection, and cybersecurity
+Privacy and data protection, cybersecurity

-Governance aligned with business transformation
+Governance aligned with business changes

 Compliance